waldronlab/BugSigDB/README.md

 docker compose up -d --no-start
 # copy a database dump (*.sql or *.sql.gz) to the __initdb directory if needed
 docker run --rm -v <images/directory>:/source -v <volume_prefix>_images:/target busybox cp -a /source/. /target/
-# copy .env_example to .env and modify as needed (see the Settings section)
+# copy .env.example to .env and modify as needed (see the Settings section)
-cp .env_example .env
+cp .env.example .env
 docker compose up -d
 ```
 Wait for the completion of the build and initialization process and access it via `http://localhost:8081` in a browser.